Diouly Ker Mor Latrine Project – Senegal

 Lorraine Perricone – Dazzo

-This project helps to keeping the waterway, a source of agricultural irrigation and recreation which extends to The Gambia, free of contamination.
+This project helps to keeping the waterway, a source of agricultural irrigation and recreation that extends to The Gambia, free of contamination.

 Since the village has already received ample outreach on how and why the usage and maintenance of these latrines is highly important, and local community educators have been trained, this project will be highly effective in disease prevention in the village.